IFTTT/tablerize/README.md

 ## The Road Ahead

   - Support using representing two-column tables as key and value.
-YAML doesn't support ordered dictionaries, so this will be done by looking at the only key- value pair inside each dictionary in a list:
+YAML doesn't support ordered dictionaries, so this will be done by looking at the only key-value pair inside each dictionary in a list:

     ```yaml
     data: